Iriomote Island 西表島

 Natural treasures on Iriomote

 Closer to shore, you can go to one of the many beaches of the island by road or by boat.
-These beaches have been left in their natural wild state, and visitors must therefore be careful - the risk of being bitten by a very poisonous habu jellyfish is real.
-You will, however, also the opportunity to dive or snorkel to observe the island reef, or explore the star-shaped sand of Hoshizuna beach in Shirahama.
-Diving activities are also available from the island's ports.
+These beaches have been left in their natural wild state, and visitors must, therefore, be careful - the risk of being bitten by a very poisonous habu jellyfish is real.
+You will, however, also the opportunity to dive or snorkel to observe the island reef or explore the star-shaped sand of Hoshizuna beach located near Uehara Port.
+Diving activities are also available from the island's Ohara and Uehara ports.

 Iriomote offers visitors the chance to discover undisturbed nature and native animals.
 A far cry from other regions of Japan, and more similar in feeling to some South Pacific Islands.